ericguan04/AP-Computer-Science-Principles-Projects/README.md

 # AP-Computer-Science-Principles-Projects
-Final Projects for AP Computer Science Principles (2019-2020) made with Scratch programming language.
+Final Projects for AP Computer Science Principles (2019-2020) made with the Scratch programming language.

 # 1. Protect the Cat 12/6/2019:
    Play as the Cat using the W key to move the Cat and the cursor to control the Cat's direction.
 Press the Space Bar to launch a projectile in the